A quick tool to demonstrate how a Riemann Sum works.Riemann Sum

 A simple GPU exercise, Conway's Game of Life.

 Monogon.net is a playground for Daniel Martin to easily share things he has made.
 Daniel Martin is a thing for turning calories into triangles.
-Triangles are nice because if you get enough of them to cooperate, you can do anything.
+Triangles are so nice because if you get enough of them to cooperate at the same time, you can do anything.

 More specifically he wields